The-Marcy-Lab-School/Express-Simple-ToDo-List/README.md

     * When you make the request to you backend, you will notice that you get an error that says something like `Cannot read properties of undefined (reading 'description')`.
 This is because we need to add some middleware that allows express to read the body of a request.
 After your cors middleware, add another line `app.use(express.json());`.
 Your request should succeed now.
   * Add a `PATCH /todos/:id` route that will mark a task with that id as complete.
 In your frontend, provide either a checkbox or a button that allows the user to mark the task as complete.
 Once the task is marked as complete, the UI should reflect that change.
   * Add a `DELETE /todos/:id` route that will remove the todo from the list of todos.
 Your UI should update to reflect that the todo has been removed from the list of todos.
+  * After your code is complete, run the eslint command to check for errors.
+You should add this command to the scripts section of your package.json. `"eslint": "eslint . --fix"`

 Your code must meet the following requirements:
   * Have basic styling (feel free to reference a CSS library CDN).